Blizzard buffets East Coast with deep snow, winds, flooding

 Amtrak canceled all its high-speed Acela trains on the busy Boston-to-Washington corridor and canceled or limited other service.

-In suburban Boston, a bundled-up Nicky Brown, 34, stood at the doors of Gordon’s liquor store in Waltham, waiting for it to open.
+In Boston, Dominic Torre was out driving his snow dump truck since the storm began overnight, picking up loads of plowed snow from the streets of and dumping it in unused parking lots known as “snow farms.”
+It was about time for such a big storm, he said.

-“My boyfriend is out driving a plow, and I had a bunch of cleaning to do at home, and I want a drink while I’m doing it,” she said, as she called the store to find out if it planned to open at all.
-“It’s a good day to stay inside and clean.”
+“You know, we were overdue,” he said.
+“It’s pretty hairy, you know, a lot of snow.
+A lot of snow, a lot of trips, a lot of loads.
+And it ain’t over yet.
+It ain’t done yet.”

-Video on social media showed wind and waves battering North Weymouth, south of Boston, flooding streets with a slurry of frigid water.
-Other video showed a street underwater on Nantucket and waves crashing against the windows of a building in Plymouth.
+Videos on social media showed wind and waves battering North Weymouth, south of Boston, flooding streets with a slurry of frigid water.
+Other videos showed a street underwater on Nantucket and waves crashing against the windows of a building in Plymouth.

 Over 120,000 homes and businesses lost power in Massachusetts, with failures mounting.
 No other states reported widespread outages.